haidhiSkuy/image-reconstruction-autoencoder/README.md

 # Autoencoder
-An autoencoder is a type of artificial neural network used for unsupervised learning.
-It is designed to learn efficient representations of the input data, typically by compressing the input into a lower-dimensional latent space and then reconstructing the input from this compressed representation.
+An autoencoder is a type of artificial neural network designed to learn efficient representations of the input data, typically by compressing the input into a lower-dimensional latent space and then reconstructing the input from this compressed representation.

 The network consists of two main parts: an encoder and a decoder.
 - Encoder: The encoder takes the input data and maps it to a lower-dimensional representation, often referred to as the latent space or encoding.
 This step is essentially a compression process where the input data is transformed into a compact representation.